arthomps/codex/aws.md

 ### Setup User

 After you've added the user, **be sure you follow up and setup the user** before going any further.

-Use the `su - juser` command to switch to the user.
-And run `jumpbox user` to install all dependent packages.
+Because you are the `ubuntu` user and not `root`, you'll need to use `sudo su - juser` command to switch to the user.
+Then, run `jumpbox user` to install all dependent packages.

 ```
-$ su - juser
+$ sudo su - juser
 $ jumpbox user
 ```

 The following warning may show up when you run `jumpbox user`:
 ```
  * WARNING: You have '~/.profile' file, you might want to load it,
-    to do that add the following line to '/home/XJ/.bash_profile':
+    to do that add the following line to '/home/juser/.bash_profile':

       source ~/.profile
 ```